Strilanc/Strilanc.github.io/_posts/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits.markdown

 ![Moving Many Controls from a Z-axis Rotation to NOTs](/assets/2015-06-23-Using-Quantum-Gates-instead-of-Ancilla-Bits/Moving_Many_Controls_from_a_Z_axis_Rotation_To_NOTs.png)

-We now have the ability to reduce the number of controls, and move all of the controls to NOT gates.
+So far, we've managed to reduce the maximum number of controls, and to move all of the controls to NOT gates.
+But we still need to clean up a bit.

 # Re-arranging into Increments